18F/handbook/_pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 If your travel is **billable** you will need to get approval from the director of the team who oversees the type of project you are working on:

-- 18F: Ashley Owens
+- 18F: Cristina Brydges will be the POC until the SES Detailee is selected.
 - 10x: Nico Papafil
-- cloud.gov: Carlo Costino
+- cloud.gov: Shea Bennett
-- login.gov: Alex Dalessio
+- login.gov: Ashley Mahan will be the POC until the Director is selected.
-- Centers of Excellence: Bob DeLuca or Brian Whittaker
+- Centers of Excellence: Acting Director Jenny Rostami.

 #### What if I am traveling for multiple projects?